This post may contain affiliate links. Please read our disclosure policy.

 - Heat olive oil in a cast iron skillet on medium-high heat.
 Wait until the skillet is nice and warm.
 Sear for 4-5 minutes per side, for medium.

 - In the last 2 minutes, add butter, garlic, and rosemary to the edge of the skillet.
 Briefly tilt the pan so the drippings, butter, herbs, and garlic can sizzle together.
-When the chops are done, spoon the butter/juices over the chops to flavorize.
+When the chops are done, spoon the butter/juices over the chops to flavor.
 Remove from the pan and let rest for 5 minutes before serving.

 Notes